 My friend, they don’t fall back on years of wisdom and trust in us as parents…at least not in the early adult years anyway.
 Instead, they believe we are foolish, simple, uneducated, and that the professors have enlightened them!

 There are many examples of this, but I think evolution is the biggest.
 For decades, Christian parents have been afraid to tackle the topic of evolution.
 Maybe it’s in part because our scientific background isn’t strong enough to defend the Bible, so we shy away.

-Well, good news: The Bible is strong enough to defend itself!
+Well, good news: You can teach apologetics for kids!
+The Bible is strong enough to defend itself.
 Give your kids the right resources and teach them the truth.
 Show them the principles of evolution and then show them how the Bible (and science) refute that!

 - Debunking Evolution is a simple 6-lesson DVD and study guide that will help you lay the right foundation in junior high.